 \subsection{Results}

 Figure \ref{fig:tradeoff_1} presents the results from simulations of the proposed policies.
-On the horizontal axis, we show the mean of Gini coefficients across all simulations of each policy.
-On the vertical axis, we show the mean of lenders' shares choosing a borrower rather than the outside options.
+In the left panel, the horizontal axis shows the mean of Gini coefficients across all simulations of each policy.
+The vertical axis shows the mean share of lenders choosing one of the borrowers rather than the outside option.